jshenabc/jia-would-you-rather-app/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the final assessment project for Udacity's React & Redux course.

+## Get started

 To get started developing right away: